sethgonzales/humble_hectare/README.md

 - Today I finished full CRUD on varietals!
 - Ran into some issues with some of my functions...
 Delete and post gave me a bit of a hard time.
 But ultimately I feel really good about the progress I have made.
 - Next time I want to think more about events and creating logs for the farm.
 I need to clarify differences between the two in my head again.
 I have it laid out on Miro, so that will be a big help!

+### 4/25/24

+- Big refactor today with the date time formatting functions.
+I moved these to their own util file to hopefully make them more reuseable for other functions and make the code more modular.
+- Began adding in forms for new events.
+Completed the form but have not completed CRUD functionality.
+Need to do that next.
+- TODO: Install a markdown editor for description and notes text areas.
+Write a HectareMarkdown wrapper for the text areas.
+- TODO: Complete CRUD for events
+- TODO: Fix validation for all forms.
+Need to validate on save and not clear the form.